Click here to learn more about the subject «Cannabis – a billion-dollar business».

 A market on the move

 The legalisation of cannabis has been a hotly disputed topic for a long time.
 More and more doctors and scientists are highlighting the medical potential of marijuana, whilst others see it as a legal recreational drug.
 Politicians in many places are also coming round to these views and could thus help a new industry to boom.
 Increased takeover activity in recent times shows that the sector is already on the move.
-At the end of January, Aurora Cannabis – previously Canada's second-biggest marijuana producer – acquired rival company CanniMed Therapeutics for the huge sum of 852 billion dollars.
+At the end of January, Aurora Cannabis – previously Canada's second-biggest marijuana producer – acquired rival company CanniMed Therapeutics for the huge sum of 852 million dollars.
 The deal propelled the company to the position of market leader.
 One thing is for sure: the billion-dollar marijuana market is music to the ears of investors.

 The anticipation of legalisation in California, America's most populous state, with effect from 1 January 2018 produced a "gold rush" fever in the capital market, with prices soaring in short order.
 A more sober mood has taken hold in the meantime, but the medium-term performance is still impressive.
 Aurora Cannabis is still set to double over a one-year period despite the correction.
 Canopy Growth, a heavy hitter in the Canadian stock market, even reports growth of 234 per cent.
 Cronos failed to get off to such a good start.
 The company was listed on the American technology exchange NASDAQ at the end of February, and the stock has since taken a 40 per cent tumble.